 When you first bought your electric vehicle, the purchase itself felt like you had done your part to help the planet.
 But after the novelty of going electric wore off, you began to wonder if there was more you could do to get the most out of your electric vehicle — and protect Mother Earth in the process.
-Here are a few ways you can further your positive impact on our planet.
+Here are a few ways you can further your positive impact on our planet and make your EV more eco-friendly.

 1. Consider Your Driving Style